montoyamoraga/manuelscorza/README.md

-# manuelscorza

 ## about

-this is a project by [aarón montoya-moraga](http://montoyamoraga.io/).
+[manuel scorza](https://en.wikipedia.org/wiki/Manuel_Scorza) was a peruvian poet, novelist and political activist.

-[manuel scorza](https://en.wikipedia.org/wiki/Manuel_Scorza) is my favorite artist. his books are hard to find, so i am making them available here, in both spanish and english.
+his books are currently hard to find, out of print or too expensive, so this project aims to make his works widely available, both in the original Spanish and in english.

-the spanish transcripts are taken from the complete works published by [siglo veintiuno editores](http://www.sigloxxieditores.com.mx/). the english translations are done by aarón montoya-moraga.

-all rights belong to whoever has them. this project is about making manuel scorza's work more accesible and readily available for wider audiences. if you have any issue with this please contact me at montoyamoraga@gmail.com.

 ## books